timveil/hdp-vagrant-generator/README.md

 ## Example of generated Vagrantfile

 The below `Vagrantfile` was generated using the default `application.properties`.
+More examples can be found here: https://github.com/timveil/hdp-vagrant-generator/tree/master/examples.

 ```rb
 # -*- mode: ruby -*-